sieis/cottrell-theme/README.md

 ```
 and then put the src for the player in the episode's Front Matter.

-## Future Updates

-There are still things needed as I improve the site's functionality and my own knowledge of Hugo.
-Noteable next additions:

-1. Form submissions
-1. Tags for posts

 ## About

 I've got a simple about page live now.
 I copied the html layout from my ```/_default/single.html``` for now and removed: